Frequently Asked Questions

 How can I help to make this happen?

 How will MoCo be able to compete with other area grocery stores?

-MoCo will have different offerings than other area grocery stores--their emphasis is on price and variety.
-MoCo's inventory will emphasize locally produced products with the intended support of local producers and stimulation of the local economy.
-MoCo will emphasize naturally produced and organic products raised thoughtfully and carefully.
-Additionally, MoCo will offer educational opportunities that will allow for shoppers to make more informed and more healthful choices.
+MoCo has different offerings from other area grocery stores--their emphasis is on price and variety.
+MoCo's inventory emphasizes locally produced products with the intended support of local producers and stimulation of the local economy.
+MoCo also emphasizes naturally produced and organic products raised thoughtfully and carefully.
+Additionally, MoCo offers educational opportunities that allow for shoppers to make more informed and more healthful choices.